AnarchistsPrime (ACP) Price Hits $0.0001 on Exchanges

 AnarchistsPrime is a proof-of-work (PoW) coin that uses the

 Multiple Algorithms hashing algorithm.
-It launched on March 24th, 2015.
+Its genesis date was March 24th, 2015.
 AnarchistsPrime’s total supply is 4,394,874 coins.
 AnarchistsPrime’s official Twitter account is @anarchistsprime.
-The official website for AnarchistsPrime is www.anarchistsprime.info.
+AnarchistsPrime’s official website is www.anarchistsprime.info.

-AnarchistsPrime can be traded on the following cryptocurrency exchanges: CoinExchange.
-It is usually not currently possible to buy alternative cryptocurrencies such as AnarchistsPrime directly using U.S. dollars.
-Investors seeking to acquire AnarchistsPrime should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+AnarchistsPrime can be purchased on the following cryptocurrency exchanges: CoinExchange.
+It is usually not possible to buy alternative cryptocurrencies such as AnarchistsPrime directly using US dollars.
+Investors seeking to trade AnarchistsPrime should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy AnarchistsPrime using one of the aforementioned exchanges.

 Receive News & Updates for AnarchistsPrime Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AnarchistsPrime and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.